ParallelSSH/parallel-ssh/.github/CONTRIBUTING.rst

 Calculating test coverage
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Add the ``--with-coverage`` flag to nose.
+Pytest configuration always generates coverage reports.

 .. code-block:: shell

-   nosetests --with-coverage
-   coverage report -m

-Total coverage is output even without the report command.
+   pytest

-``coverage report -m`` will in addition show which lines are missing coverage.
+``coverage report -m`` will show the coverage report for any already run tests.

 Running the tests on all supported Python versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All supported Python versions are tested by Travis-CI via test targets.
-For Travis-CI to run tests on a forked repository, Travis-CI integration will need to be enabled on that repository.
+All supported Python versions are tested by the project's CI via test targets.
+Pull requests will trigger CI tests automatically.
+For running tests on your own forked repository follow `CI documentation <https://circleci.com/docs/>`_.

-Please see `Travis-CI documentation for enabling your repository <https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI>`_.

 Building the documentation
 --------------------------